 top of page

-The beauty and scent of fresh flowers undoubtedly feeds our soul.
+The beauty and scent of fresh flowers undoubtedly feeds our souls.

 We give them as gifts to brighten loved ones' days, and it's hard to imagine a wedding without them.

-But sadly, as is often the case with mass industry, there is largely undiscussed and somewhat sinister cost that comes with that well meant bunch of flowers.
+But sadly, as is often the case with mass industry, there is a largely undiscussed and somewhat sinister cost that comes with that well-meant bunch of flowers.

-Most of the flowers sold in the uk are grown thousands of miles away, where there is lots of sun, but not much water.
-The farms are literally draining the surrounding region dry, taking the water from locals and creating a desert wasteland where no crops can grow.
+Most of the flowers sold in the UK are grown thousands of miles away, where there is lots of sun, but not much water.
+The large flower farms drain the surrounding regions dry, taking the water from locals and creating a desert wasteland where no crops can grow.

-There is little, if any regulations on chemicals and workers rights in many places, meaning the flowers are heavily treated with insecticides, which impacts on the health of the environment, local workers (who are often children), florists who handle the flowers in the uk, and ourselves when we bring these chemical residues into our homes.
+There are little, if any regulations on chemicals and workers' rights in many places, meaning the flowers are heavily treated with insecticides, which impacts the health of the environment, local workers (who are often children), florists who handle the flowers in the UK, and ourselves when we bring these chemical residues into our homes.

 To add to this, the process of transporting the delicate flowers creates loads of rubbish - boxes, plastic sleeves, little plastic tubes to support fragile stems, synthetic sponges, elastic bands, packing paper, tape.. . . .The flowers for a single bouquet could generate enough rubbish to fill a bin bag!